Sincere or Fake Love?

 He is the good we need to cling to.

 What is evil?
-SIN.
+Sin.

 Our own selfish desires and human responses to hurt and pain are part of our sinful nature.
 Sinful nature is part of the evil we need to hate.
+It seems counterintuitive, especially in the “love yourself first” culture we currently live in.

 God is asking us to turn away from our sinful human nature and cling to God’s perfect loving nature.
-Through HIM, we love sincerely.

 Is there someone in your life that you find difficult to love?